-Pune is the headquarters of the infamous Osho International Meditation Resort, 2km northeast of the railway station.
-Set amid forty acres of landscaped gardens and woodland, the ashram of the now-deceased New Age guru, Shri Bagwan Rajneesh (aka “Osho”), comprises a dreamy playground of cafés, marble walkways, swimming pools, spas, tennis courts and clinics, with a shop selling Osho’s enormous list of books, DVDs and CDs.
-Courses at its Multiversity, mostly one to three days in duration (around $100/day), are offered in a variety of therapies and meditation techniques, alongside more offbeat workshops with titles such as “Disappear into the Painting”, “Squeeze the Juice of Life” and “Doing Dying Differently”.
+Pune is the headquarters of the infamous Osho International Meditation Resort.
+Set amid 28 acres of landscaped gardens and woodland, the ashram of the now-deceased New Age guru, Shri Bagwan Rajneesh, aka “Osho”, comprises a dreamy playground of cafés, marble walkways, Olympic-size swimming pool, spas, tennis courts and clinics, with a shop selling Osho paraphernalia.
+Courses at its multiversity are offered in a variety of therapies and meditation techniques, alongside more offbeat workshops.

-This ecofriendly bubble follows a strict door policy, with security beefed up following the revelation of visits to Osho by 26/11 conspirator David Headley – guided tours had at the time of writing been indefinitely cancelled, and in the wake of Pune’s own attack in 2010 were unlikely to resume.
-If you’re interested in taking a course, you must take your passport to the Welcome Center, where you’ll have to take an on-the-spot HIV test in order to register – the induction, HIV test and initial day-pass package costs Rs1550 for foreigners, after which it’s Rs700 per day.
-You’ll also need two robes (maroon for daywear, white for evenings), on sale at the ashram’s “mini-mall”.
-If you want to actually stay inside the resort, the smart Osho Guest House offers stylish, minimalist, Zen rooms – though be warned that the accommodation is situated above the main auditorium, which, as the ashram likes to put it, “can make the 6am Dynamic Meditation hard to resist”.
+This ecofriendly bubble follows a strict door policy, with security beefed up following the revelation of visits to Osho by Mumbai 26/11 conspirator David Headley, and in the wake of Pune’s own attack in 2010.
+If you’re interested in taking a course, you must take your passport to the Welcome Center, where you’ll have to take an on-the-spot HIV test in order to register.
+You’ll need two robes (maroon for daywear, white for evenings), on sale at the ashram’s “mini-mall”.
+It is also possible to stay inside the resort at the pricey Osho Guest House.